antfu-collective/unconfig/README.md

 Configuration is hard, especially when you want to build an ecosystem of your tools.

-You want your tools to be general and easy to use, you allow you config to be defined in a custom field of `package.json`.
+You want your tools to be general and easy to use, you allow your config to be defined in a custom field of `package.json`.

 You want your tools to be easy to integrate, you allow the configs to be defined in other tools' configurations like `vite.config.js` or `webpack.config.js`.